-- Heat-trading Networks use significantly less water and have lower operational, maintenance, and fuel costs relative to traditional district energy systems and/or building-level equipment.
+- Heat-trading networks use less water and have lower operational, maintenance, and fuel costs than traditional district energy systems

-- Retrofitting existing district energy systems and/or connecting stand-along buildings may require significant capital investments.
+- Retrofitting existing district energy systems and/or connecting stand-alone buildings may require significant capital investments.

 - Where distribution piping is required, there can be significant physical disruptions to the campus during installation.